 After we visited the Anne Frank House we made it back to the Amsterdam train station and hopped a train to Haarlem to see the Corrie ten Boom Haus—another famous landmark popular because Corrie ten Boom, a Christian during the Haloucaust, hid Jews in her home. (post in the works about this experience.)

-If you’re sticking around Amsterdam, there’s plenty do to around town.
+If you’re sticking around Amsterdam, there’s plenty to do to around town.
 Pick one or a couple of the activities below:

 - This all-in-one museum card looks fantastic